 - Download the entire author and subject index for a detailed view of the people and topics covered in the book.

 Besides the regular limited edition, fifteen copies, numbered from 1-15 in binary, signed by the coauthors, the designer, and the binder, have been bound in full leather, all edges gilt, in a cloth slipcase.
-The first nine of these include an original vintage print of the ENIAC duplicated in the Pres Eckert papers.
-Copies 10 through 15 do not include the vintage photograph and cost $1250.00.
+The first nine of these included an original vintage print of the ENIAC duplicated in the Pres Eckert papers; these are now out of print.
+Copies 10 through 15 do not include the vintage photograph.

 “Chronicling the history of computing, 1613-1970, this beautiful reference book is wonderfully illustrated by copies of pamphlets, letters, blueprints, and many other useful images.
 It presents a more serious and thorough treatment than the subject has received in other recent books.
 Especially useful is the far-reaching history, often ignored, of contributions that led to advances in computing.… The authors’ backgrounds in rare books show in the collection of documents, entries, and images, which are unusual and include important details.
 One example is a reproduction of an advertisement with one of the earliest uses of the word ’computer.’
 An excellent and refreshing book for large public and middle to large academic libraries.”

 —M. S. Brown-De Sica, in Choice: Current Reviews for Academic Libraries (October 2002).